wzkariampuzha/SurgUI/README.md

 - 4: Secretions that completely block your view, making it difficult to get a good assessment
 - 5: Nothing, do not use this rating

+### Secretions Annotation:
-Every anatomical segment, take a screenshot at some point and then use the labelme software to draw out secretions that obscure the lens.
-Secretions are labeled as "secretionstissue" if on the soft tissue or "secretionslens" if on the lens of the scope.
+- Every anatomical segment, take a screenshot at some point and then use the labelme software to draw a polygon around secretions.
+- Secretions are labeled as `secretionstissue` if on the soft tissue or `secretionslens` if on the lens of the scope.
 You should draw polygons around these secretions.
+- Do *NOT* use any other label other those listed above.

 #### Obstructed Views:
 - Use this time stamp panel to mark any time points where the view is so obscured that you cannot ascertain which anatomical structure is being visualized.